http4k/kotless/README.md

 e.g. `implementation("org.springframework.boot", "spring-boot-starter-web", "2.3.0.RELASE)`)
 with `implementation("io.kotless", "spring-boot-lang", "0.1.6")`.
 Note that this dependency bundles Spring Boot of version `2.3.0.RELEASE`, so you also may need to upgrade other Spring Boot libraries to this version.

+For **http4k** you should replace the existing engine you use ( e.g. `implementation("org.http4k", "http4k-server-netty", "3.261.0")`)
+with `implementation("io.kotless", "http4k-lang", "0.1.6")`.
+Note that this dependency bundles
+http4k of version `"3.261.0"`, so you also may need to upgrade other http4k libraries to this version.

 Once it is done, you may hit `deploy` task and make your application serverless.
 Note, that you will